-Link: Gong Question Rate card
+Card in Atrium: Gong Question Rate card

 This metric provides a measurement of rep effectiveness by analyzing the average number of questions asked by the rep in an hour of recorded Gong talk time, which provides insight into how well that rep was able to keep the prospect engaged throughout the call.

 AEs and AMs and their managers.

 For an individual, the number of questions asked by the rep per hour of recorded Gong talk time, where Gong recommends 18 or more questions asked.

 Call data from Gong.

-Alerting: Alerting for this card is based on a trailing 30 day timeframe.
+Alerting for this card is based on a trailing 30 day timeframe.
 If at any point a rep’s average question rate over the trailing 30 day period is significantly above or below the prior average, an alert will appear.
 Alerts will also show up if a rep’s trailing 30 day average question rate is significantly above or below his or her peers.

 The data on the back of this card shows, for each call logged through Gong, the call title as listed on the meeting, the call date, the rep's talk time, the total talk time of the call, the call question rate, the call question count, and the call host.